DebtCare Review

 DebtCare homepage

-Review basis: This page has been checked against DebtCare’s official debt review page, its main FAQs page, its debt review FAQ article, its legal protection explainer, the National Credit Regulator debt counsellor register for registration verification, the NCR forms list for the prescribed debt review framework, and DCASA guidance for broader consumer interpretation on withdrawal, clearance, and exit mechanics.
+Review basis: This page has been checked against DebtCare’s published debt review and FAQ materials, the National Credit Regulator debt counsellor register, the NCR forms list for the prescribed debt review framework, and DCASA guidance on fees, withdrawal, clearance, and exit mechanics.
 This is informational content, not legal advice.

 Summary of DebtCare